Elmar999/snake-reinforcement-DNN/README.md

 ## Snake game with Deep Neural Network

 ### Introduction
-AI for snake-like game trained from the states of environment using Neural Network.
+AI for snake game trained from the states of environment using Neural Network.
 Neural Network is implemented using [Keras](https://keras.io/) functional API, that makes it easy to experiment with different architectures.
 The input of Neural Network is the state elements of our environment. <br/> We have 8 states in this game:

 * Player neighbour on above (1-yes, 0-no)
 * Player neighbour on down (1-yes, 0-no)